 These storms can cause some structural damage to small residences and utility buildings, particularly those of wood frame or manufactured materials with minor curtain wall failures.

 Buildings that lack a solid foundation are usually destroyed, and gable-end roofs are peeled off.
-Manufactured homes usually sustain severe and irreparable damage.
+Manufactured homes typically sustain severe and irreparable damage.

 Flooding near the coast destroys smaller structures, while larger structures are struck by floating debris.
 A large number of trees are uprooted or snapped, isolating many areas.
 Additionally, terrain may be flooded well inland.